Dr. Grant Scarborough, MD- Founder & Executive Director

 Rev R. Jay Hearn, Chaplain and Director of Mental Health Department

-Jay is a retired Army Chaplain and is a Marriage and Family Therapist (LMFT).
+Jay is a Marriage and Family Therapist (LMFT) and retired Army Chaplain.
 He obtained a communication degree from Baylor University in Waco, Texas and a Masters of Divinity from Southwestern Baptist Theological Seminary in Fort Worth, Texas.
-Jay entered active duty as an Army Chaplain in March 1993 and served 23 years in this role.
+In March 1993 he entered active duty as an Army Chaplain and served 23 years in this role.
 In 2002 the Army sent Jay to Tarleton State University where he obtained a Master’s of Science in Psychology, with an emphasis in Marriage and Family Counseling.
-Jay served both as a marriage counselor and later as a clinical supervisor at Fort Benning’s Family Life Chaplain Training Center.
-Jay has been married to his wife Karen for over 31 years and they have three grown children.
-Jay serves as an Elder at CrossPointe Church here in Columbus.
-As a licensed MFT, who is also trained in working with people suffering from Post-Traumatic Stress Disorder (PTSD), Jay seeks to assist MercyMed to minister to the whole patient by focusing his attention on the spiritual and emotional needs portion of our mission statement.
+At Fort Benning’s Family Life Chaplain Training Center, Jay served as a marriage counselor and later as a clinical supervisor.
+He has been married to his wife Karen for over 31 years and they have three grown children.
+Jay serves as an Elder at CrossPointe Church in Columbus.
+Jay brings training and experience treating Post-Traumatic Stress Disorder (PTSD) to his work.
+MercyMed’s mission involves the whole person.
+And Jay focuses his attention on the spiritual and emotional needs of our staff and patients.

 Jimmy is married with 2 children and a graduate of Auburn University.
-Jimmy brings a wealth of experience to MercyMed.
+He brings a wealth of experience to MercyMed.
 He has over 11 years of pharma sales experience, and he is the former owner of a local restaurant.
 Jimmy is an ordained deacon and member of Christ Community Church.
 He enjoys working with international groups and teaching English as a second language.
-His favorite Bible verse: …let your light shine before men, so they may see your good works and praise your Father in heaven.
+His favorite Bible verse is: “…let your light shine before men, so they may see your good works and praise your Father in heaven.”
 Mathew 5:16.

 Keith Sims, Patient Health Advocate and MercyMed Farmer

-Keith Sims, born and raised in Columbus, joins MercyMed as a Public Health Advocate and MercyMed Farmer.
-Keith worked at MercyMed for 2 years as a Medical Assistant but after a year of apprenticing at Jenny Jack Farms, an organic fruit and vegetable farm in Pine Mountain, GA, he is returning to MercyMed to educate, empower and enable our patients and community about healthy lifestyles.
+Born and raised in Columbus, Keith joins MercyMed as a Public Health Advocate and MercyMed Farmer.
+He was a Medical Assistant at MercyMed for two years.
+But after a year of apprenticing at Jenny Jack Farms, an organic fruit and vegetable farm in Pine Mountain, GA, he returned to MercyMed in another role.
+His goal is to educate, empower and enable our patients and community about healthy lifestyles.
 His passion is for helping people taking ownership of their health through nutrition and connecting MercyMed patients to healthy, affordable food.
 He’s excited to bring his farming and community health expertise to MercyMed.
 Keith is currently pursuing a masters degree in Public Health from Mercer University and is a graduate of LaGrange College where he holds a BS in Biology.

 Casey Valencia, Physical Therapy Manager

 Casey hails from Richmond, Indiana.
-She moved to Columbus for her Bachelor’s of Biblical Studies, graduated in 2005, gained fluency in spanish ministering to the local hispanic community, then served as a Family Pastor for 10 years.
-She is a registered yoga teacher, aerial silks enthusiast, and enjoys everything Mexican, especially her husband, Oscar.
+She moved to Columbus for her Bachelor’s of Biblical Studies and graduated in 2005.
+Ministering to the local Hispanic community, she became fluent in Spanish.
+Then she served as a Family Pastor for 10 years.
+She is a registered 200 RYT yoga teacher with Yoga Alliance, and a Registered Christian Yoga Association Master Trainer (R-CYAMT).
+In her free time she enjoys aerial silks enthusiast.
+But she loves everything Mexican, especially her husband, Oscar.
 She joined the MercyMed staff in 2019 to manage Physical Therapy.
-She finds every patient at MercyMed to be fascinating, interesting, and delightful in their own way.
+Every patient at MercyMed is fascinating, interesting, and delightful in their own way, and she loves meeting them.
 Praying with patients is her favorite part of MercyMed.